maptiler/cra-template-maplibre-gl-js/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Instead of using or developing a custom map component you can use the [reac-map-gl component](http://visgl.github.io/react-map-gl/docs/get-started/get-started#using-with-a-mapbox-gl-fork)
+Instead of using or developing a custom map component you can use the [reac-map-gl component](http://visgl.github.io/react-map-gl/docs/get-started/get-started#using-with-a-mapbox-gl-fork).

+Checkout to [Get started with React JS and MapLibre GL JS](https://github.com/maptiler/get-started-react-maplibre-gl-js) repo to use de react-map-gl component.